 If a candidate has used a different name on the script, please indicate this on the attendance register.

-Accurate attendance records for each session must be kept and may be asked for by us at any time up to the enquiries about results deadline.
+Accurate attendance records for each session must be kept and may be asked for by us at any time up to the review of results deadline.

 Collect the scripts and then, under secure conditions, match the scripts with the attendance register (making sure the latter has been completed correctly).